 - 2. If the program doesn't compile, then you'll need to edit it and figure out where things went wrong.
 In the worst case, if you're totally stumped, then copy the original from Henry's directory again, and start editing from the beginning. - 3.
-Submit the batch script file my_number.bsub to the batch scheduler:
+Repeat the instructions in section V, items 5-9, above. - 4.
+Congratulations!
+You've just completed this exercise.